hibernate/hibernate-ogm/readme.md

     mvn clean install -DskipDistro -s settings-example.xml

-### Integretaion tests
+### Integration tests

-Integration tests can be run from the integrationtest module and the default behaviour is to download the community version of the most recent jboss application server, unpack the modules in it and run the tests using arquillian.
+Integration tests can be run from the integrationtest module and the default behaviour is to download the WildFly application server, unpack the modules in it and run the tests using Arquillian.

-There are two additional profile that can be used to run the test on EAP 6, the first one will download EAP 6.1:
+There are two additional profiles that can be used to run the test on JBoss EAP 6 instead.
+The first one will download EAP 6.1:

    mvn clean install -Peap -s settings.xml

-the second one will use an existing installation of EAP 6:
+The second one will use an existing installation of JBoss EAP 6:

    mvn clean install -Deap.home=/home/user/eap_home -s settings.xml

 [WARNING]
 ====
-Be careful when using on existing installation since the modules used by the build is going to be extracted into the server you want to run the test, changing the original setup.
+Be careful when using on existing installation since the modules used by the build are going to be extracted into the server you want to run the test, changing the original setup.
 ====